 BY SCOTT GRISWOLD

 So many refugees come each year to Houston, Texas, that if it were its own country it would be the fourth largest resettlement nation in the world.
-There are thousands of Buddhists from Vietnam, Muslims from Pakistan, and Hindus from India just to name three.
+There are thousands of Buddhists from Southeast Asia, Muslims from Pakistan, and Hindus from India just to name three.
 In fact almost every other house in the Houston metro area speaks another language besides English.

 ASAP Ministries has heard God’s call to do something more for the immigrants, refugees, and international students that God has sent next door from completely unreached countries.
 In partnership with the Texas Conference, ASAP is starting a cross-cultural missionary training center called Reach the World Next Door.